paolostivanin/GTKCrypto/README.md

 ========

 This software let you to:
-* Encrypt and decrypt files using AES, Twofish, Serpent or Camellia (all with a 256bit key and in CBC mode);
+* Encrypt and decrypt files using AES, Twofish, Serpent or Camellia (256bit, CBC or CTR mode);
+* Encrypt and decrypt text using AES, Twofish, Serpent or Camellia (256bit, CTR mode)
 * Compute the hash of a given file (supported hashes are MD5, GOST94, SHA-1, SHA-256, SHA3-256, SHA-512, SHA3-512 and Whirlpool);

 This software is developed by Paolo "Polslinux" Stivanin (https://www.paolostivanin.com)